-Joanna Cifredo is as a writer and an avid critical thinker.
-She started her career in community service as a youth health educator in Central Florida and eventually transitioned to direct services working for The Florida Department of Health where she provided case management services to those living with HIV/AIDS.
+Joanna Cifredo is as a Writer and Health Equity Advocate.
+Joanna started her career in community service as a youth health educator in Central Florida and eventually transitioned to direct services working for The Florida Department of Health where she provided case management services to those living with HIV/AIDS.

-After relocating to DC three years ago, she continued her service to the community lending her time to Empoderate DC’s only bilingual community center serving exclusively DC’s Latino MSM and Trans population after which she served as the Brand Ambassador to the DC Rape Crisis Center to Power a Culture of Consent.
+After relocating to DC, she continued her service to the community lending her time to Empoderate DC’s only bilingual community center serving exclusively DC’s Latino MSM and Trans population after which she served as the Brand Ambassador to the DC Rape Crisis Center to Power a Culture of Consent.

-Joanna will be studying Journalism at the University of the District of Columbia this fall and has recently been featured alongside her family in Before God: We are all Family, a new short film from the HRC Religion and Faith Program’s A La Familia project.
+Joanna was recently featured alongside her family in Before God: We are all Family, a new short film from the HRC Religion and Faith Program’s A La Familia project.